Advertiser Disclosure

 Check-in for several airlines, including Air Canada and Southwest, is available on level 2.

-If you’re connecting from Terminal 6, you can use the airside walkways to any of the south terminals or connect through Terminal B to the northern terminals.
-To reach Terminals 1 or 3 outside the secure area, exit after the baggage claim through door L1-05, where the shuttle bus stop is located just across the road.
+If you’re connecting from Terminal 6, you can use the airside walkways to any of the southern terminals or connect through Terminal B to the northern terminals.
+To reach terminals 1 or 3 outside the secure area, exit after the baggage claim through door L1-05.
+The shuttle bus stop is just across the road.

 LAX Terminals 7 and 8

-Though Terminals 7 and 8 share the same security checkpoint, they’re considered separate terminals, with gate numbers in the 70s for Terminal 7 and 80s for Terminal 8.
+Though terminals 7 and 8 share a security checkpoint, they’re considered separate terminals, with gate numbers in the 70s for Terminal 7 and 80s for Terminal 8.

-There’s an above-ground airside walkway connecting Terminal 7 with Terminal 8 and Terminal 6, and you have access to gates 5, 4, and International Terminal B without having to re-clear security.
+There’s an above-ground airside walkway connecting Terminal 7 with Terminal 8 and Terminal 6, and you can access gates 5, 4, and International Terminal B without having to reclear security.

-Los Angeles International Airport Terminals 7 and 8 Arrivals
+Los Angeles International Airport Terminal 7 Baggage Claim

-Baggage claim is shared between Terminals 7 and 8 and is located on level 1.
-Transportation such as taxis and shuttles are available outside the terminal, and ground-level walkways lead to the P7 parking garage.
+Baggage claim is on level 1, shared between terminals 7 and 8.
+Transportation such as taxis and shuttles is available outside the terminal, and ground-level walkways lead to the P7 parking garage.

-Los Angeles International Airport Terminals 7 and 8 Check In
+Los Angeles International Airport Terminal 7 check In

 Los Angeles International Airport Terminals 7 and 8 check-in.
 Image Credit: Los Angeles International Airport

 Terminals 7 and 8 also share a check-in area on level 2 and a security checkpoint beyond that.
-Once you clear security, you need to take the escalators/elevators up 1 floor to departures.
+Once you clear security, you must take the escalators or elevators up 1 floor to departures.

-Los Angeles International Airport Terminals 7 and 8 departures.
+Los Angeles International Airport Terminals 7 departures.
 Image Credit: Los Angeles International Airport

-Terminal 8 has 8 gates numbered 80 to 85 and 86A/B. There are a few shops, bars, cafes, and restaurants on level 3 departures.
+Terminal 8 has 8 gates, numbered 80 to 85 and 86A and 86B.
+On level 3 departures, there are a few shops, bars, cafes, and restaurants.

 Thomas Bradley International Terminal B